-Your Music degree programme at Bangor is flexible - you will shape your degree course to reflect your interests and strengths.
-You will begin your study of music in a genuinely all-embracing way, engaging with musical theory and practice from early medieval polyphony to electroacoustic composition, via every genre in between.
-You will use this broad framework as a launch pad for developing your own expertise in one of several fields of musicology, performance or composition, including 20th-century music, classical performance, music in health and well-being, and all styles of composition.
-You will be making and studying music with other, like-minded young musicians, composers and musicology, honing your craft and exploring the field.
+Your Music degree programme at Bangor is flexible – you will shape your degree course to reflect your interests and strengths.
+You will begin your study of music in a genuinely all-embracing way, engaging with musical theory and practice from Renaissance polyphony to electroacoustic composition, via every genre in between.
+You will use this broad framework as a launch pad for developing your own expertise in one of several fields of musicology, performance or composition, including contemporary music, classical performance, music in health and well-being, and all styles of composition.
+You will be making and studying music with other, like-minded young musicians, composers and musicologists, honing your craft and exploring the field.
 In your final year, you will have the opportunity to follow a specialism of your own, stretching your abilities and proving yourself.

 I like the fact that as a musician you aren’t limited to performance only.
 I’m able to tailor my degree to what I want to do through the modules that I take; therefore, having the opportunity to make the most of my degree.

 Our Research in Music

 Our research active staff members follow a wide range of research interests in musicology, composition and performance.
 In the last RAE (2014), almost a third of our research outputs were rated as 'World-leading', and overall 81% of our research activity was assessed as 'World-leading' or 'Internationally Excellent'.

 Our staff conduct research and provide PhD supervision in Musicology, Composition, Performance and Health and Well-Being.
 Within these broad designations, we have key strengths in Early Music; 20th and 21st century Music; Music Editing; Welsh Music; Acousmatic and Electroacoustic Composition; Film Music; Sonic Arts; Contemporary Performance; Interactive Performance with Electronics.

 Most staff members are active in more than one field and often engage with research projects with colleagues working in other disciplines.